Susan Calvin: Fictional character biography

 In the Mickey Zucker Reichert book I, Robot: To Protect, while working as a Psychiatrist in 2035, she was handed four cases; a traumatized girl that has not talked for 6 years, an obese boy that can't stop eating, a teenaged girl with "dementia, status post A-V fistula repair", and a 4-year-old girl accused of attempted murder.

 Susan Calvin retired from US Robots in 2057 but continued to act as an occasional consultant for the company.
 She died in 2064, aged 82.

 In "Evidence", when asked, "Are robots so different from men?", she replies, "Worlds different.
 Robots are essentially decent".
 Asimov's own stories leave her misanthropy largely unexplained, but Harlan Ellison's screenplay adaptation of I, Robot investigates its origins, and in the end concludes that her attitudes are rather well-founded.

-An excerpt from Harlan Ellison's screenplay adaptation of I, Robot has this to say about Dr. Calvin; "She is a small woman, but there is a towering strength in her face.
-Tensile strength, that speaks to endurance, to maintaining in the imperfect world.
-Her mouth is thin, and her face pale.
-Grace lives in her features, and intelligence; but she is not an attractive woman.
-She is not one of those women who in later years it can be said of them, "She must have been a beauty when she was younger".
-Susan Calvin was always plain.
-And clearly, always a powerful personality".
+An excerpt from Harlan Ellison's screenplay adaptation of I, Robot said of Calvin: